Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

 ``jira_component``: The name of the component or components to set the ticket to.
 This can be a single string or a list of strings.
 This is provided for backwards compatibility and will eventually be deprecated.
-It is preferable to use the plurarl ``jira_components`` instead.
+It is preferable to use the plural ``jira_components`` instead.

 ``jira_components``: The name of the component or components to set the ticket to.
 This can be a single string or a list of strings.